 However- I know that a lot of these same moms or dads would like to work a bit.
 They miss the mental stimulation that working and creating provides, but they don’t miss the traditional hours and being away from their children.

-It seemed to me that freelance writing could be a great way for these individuals to work, but in a way that suited for their families.
+It seems to me that freelance writing could be a great way for these individuals to work, but in a way that suits their families.

-After all, these are professionals with educations and experience; they have a lot to offer, but seemed to think it was all or nothing when it came to work, but this doesn’t have to be the case.
+After all, these are professionals with educations and experience; they have a lot to offer, but seem to think it’s all or nothing when it comes to work.
+This doesn’t have to be the case.